KhNediem/retro_games_catalog/README.md

-# Retro Gaming Catalog with RabbitMQ
+# Retro Gaming Catalog with RabbitMQ Message Queue

-This project is a three-tier application enhanced with RabbitMQ for asynchronous message processing.
+This project demonstrates a message-oriented architecture using Docker, RabbitMQ, and a producer/consumer pattern.
 It consists of:

 1. Frontend (HTML, CSS, JavaScript)
 2. Backend (Node.js with Express)
 3. Database (MySQL)
 4. RabbitMQ for message queuing
-5. Python services for background processing
+5. Message Producer service
+6. Message Consumer service

 ## Architecture

 The application follows a Producer/Consumer pattern:

-- The Node.js backend acts as a producer, sending messages to RabbitMQ queues when games are added or updated
+- The Node.js backend acts as a producer, sending messages to RabbitMQ queues when games are added, updated, or deleted
-- Python services act as consumers, processing these messages in the background
+- The message consumer service processes these messages in the background
 - The frontend displays the processing status and results

 ## Features

 - View, add, edit, and delete retro games
 - Filter games by platform, genre, and year
-- Background processing of game images (resizing, optimization)
-- Background enrichment of game metadata
+- Asynchronous message processing via RabbitMQ
 - Monitoring of processing tasks

+## Services

+- **Frontend**: Nginx serving static HTML/CSS/JS files
+- **Backend**: Node.js Express API for game operations
+- **Database**: MySQL database for storing game data
+- **RabbitMQ**: Message broker for asynchronous communication
+- **Message Producer**: Service for sending messages to RabbitMQ
+- **Message Consumer**: Service for processing messages from RabbitMQ

 ## Setup and Run Instructions